Risk-Based Care

 +1.82 months on treatment

-Cancer patients with Risk-Based Care plans stayed on therapy for significantly longer periods than patients without care plans and were at lower risk of discontinuing treatment.
+Cancer patients with risk-based care plans stayed on therapy for significantly longer periods than patients without care plans—nearly 2 months—and were at lower risk of discontinuing treatment.

 Source: Biologics and Arine, 2022